 There are advantages to marketing the offer that Stafford Schools can provide for post-16 students: in attracting more students it makes courses more viable and allows them to access better resources.
 We have a unique selling point in that we can offer students both the opportunity to remain within their own school, or expand their horizons and study in other centres, giving them a taste of working with new teaching staff and other students, which is good preparation for those who may progress into higher education.
 Partners are currently developing strategies to ensure that all students and parents understand the unique and wide ranging offer.
 Through a common prospectus, flyers, the internet and the press, the offer will be publicised as widely as possible.
-The 'Stoke-on-Trent and Staffordshire Strategic and Economic Plan (April 2018)' states "...the LEP has developed a Skills Strategy (July 2016) to help develop partnerships we have with local education providers and ensure that schools, further and higher education providers all work closely with business so that people can access jobs and training.
+The recently published Stoke-on-Trent and Staffordshire SAP Local Skills Report highlights four key areas of need (Construction, STEM, Health and Social Care and Digital), to which the work of the Partnership will aim to respond.